1alan98/ExperimentalPoemMaker/README.md

 Best,
 Alan

+Quick notes:
-Quick note: ExperimentalPoemMaker requires the use of my fork of Datamuse4J, also found in my profile.
+ExperimentalPoemMaker requires the use of my fork of Datamuse4J, also found in my profile.
+I am also currently in the process of adding a GUI component.
+This will be ExperimentalPoemMakerGUI.
+Currently ExperimentalPoemMakerGUI and ExperimentalPoemMaker take all input and output to and from the console.